 It has a very easy to learn Visually Accessible User Interface and a very powerful state-of-the-art OCR (Optical Character Reading) system that transforms text images into speech that can be played on a headset or saved on an MP3 Player or Flash Drive.

 TopOCR can read and speak in eleven different languages (English, Danish, Dutch, Finnish, French, German, Italian, Norwegian, Portuguese, Spanish, Swedish), and all it takes is just one key F8 to select any of the supported languages.

-TopOCR automatically performs text orientation correction on each scanned image, so even if your documents are placed sideways or upside down, TopOCR will always be able to read and display them in the proper orientation.
+TopOCR automatically performs text orientation correction on each scanned image, so even if your documents are placed sideways or upside down, TopOCR will always be able to read and display them in the proper reading orientation.
 TopOCR will also use its Text To Speech System to notify you if the light level is too low for effective reading.